 France is the home of haute cuisine: a country that can boast a different cheese for every day of the year; a nation that produces more wine than any other on the planet and the founder of the Michelin star guide.
-Naturally therefore, one would assume that in St Tropez, arguably France’s most luxurious resort, there is a good selection of fine dining restaurants.
+Naturally therefore, one would assume that in St Tropez, arguably France’s most luxurious village, there is a good selection of fine fining restaurants.
 Those assumptions are justified by the host of excellent St Tropez restaurants, from seaside Club 55 to Christian Dior inspired Dior des Lices.
-For your convenience, St Tropez House – an expert in luxury villa rental in St Tropez – has therefore compiled a list of the finest local establishments to dine in.
+For your convenience, St Tropez House – experts in luxury villa rentals in St Tropez – has therefore compiled a list of the finest local establishments to dine in.

 With three Michelin stars, Arnaud Donckele is one of France’s most decorated chefs.
 He has overseen an era of sublime cooking at St Tropez’s best restaurant La Vague d’Or, the private diner to the famous Hôtel la Résidence de la Pinède.
 Originally opened in 1954, the restaurant received the first of its three Michelin stars in 1990 (a testament to La Vague d’Or’s long history of exceptional cuisine).
 However, it is only under the tenure of Arnaud Donckele that the restaurant has established itself among the world’s elite cooking establishments, earning two more Michelin stars in 2011 and 2013.
 With original and flavoursome dishes such as the tempura of langoustine with bergamot oil complimented by stunning seaside views from the St Tropez restaurant’s lawn terrace, it is easy to comprehend the root of La Vague d’Or’s success.